Jordyn Hadden

 Service Description

-In a Chapter Critique, I provide developmental comments on each page of a single chapter.
+In a Chapter Critique, I provide editorial comments on each page of a single chapter.
 At the end of the critique, I will provide 3-5 paragraphs of overall comments and recommended next steps.
 Please provide the chapter, a brief summary of the story context/important information, and 3-5 questions you have about the chapter.
 Please submit these materials in a single document.

 Investment